2011 New York Jets season: Week 16: vs. New York Giants

 Both the Jets and Giants needed a win in order to stay in the playoff race.
 The Jets (8–6) hosting the Giants (7–7) would battle each other on Christmas Eve, Saturday afternoon edition.
 The Jets would lead 7–0 early on but the Giants responded and took over the rest of the game.
-With the loss for the Jets, they fell to 8–7.
+With the loss for the Jets, they fell to 8–7 and finished 2-2 against the NFC East & 6-2 at home.
+As of 2025, this remains the last time the Jets had lost to the Giants.